 - 131. Table 68 shows that, out of the sample of 13 companies classified as Australian energy companies, there are five with a credit rating of A-, which are shaded in the above table.
 The median credit rating for the entire sample lies within the companies with an A- credit rating, including Citipower, ETSA Utilities, Powercor Australia, Rowville Transmission Facility, and SPI PowerNet.
 As such, the Authority is informed by this updated analysis that A- is the median credit rating for the sample of close comparators, as presented in Table 68. - 132.
 The Authority is aware that some of the above credit ratings are for instruments of the entities, not for the entities as a whole.
 It is also aware that credit wrapping (enhancement) or insurance may have been used to improve the credit rating of the businesses.
 However, the Authority considers that achieving a better credit rating using credit wrap and/or insurance will incur a cost that is not publicly available to quantify.
 Among five companies with a credit rating of A-, two companies Citipower and Powercor both have the same credit rating of A- for their entities and their financial instruments.
 As such, a credit rating of A- is applied for both the entities level and the instruments level.
 The Authority is of the view that it is more appropriate to base its decision of a benchmark credit rating on the entities' credit rating. - 133.
-In its WACC Review in 2009, the AER was of the view that, the size of the sample of businesses and the likelihood that a robust estimate can be obtained must be taken into account.197 In addition, the AER also considered that including both subsidiaries and their parents introduces an issue of double counting.
+In its WACC Review in 2009, the AER was of the view that, the size of the sample of businesses and the likelihood that a robust estimate can be obtained must be taken into account.196 In addition, the AER also considered that including both subsidiaries and their parents introduces an issue of double counting.
 Given the number of mergers and acquisitions that have taken place since the AER's credit rating analysis, the Authority is of the view that it is appropriate to exclude parents of subsidiaries in the sample and only include the subsidiaries themselves.
-This is in order to keep the sample as large as possible whilst avoiding double counting.198 The AER found it was unlikely for the majority of the subsidiaries in the sample to have been rated in such a way that their financial positions were ignored.199 - 134.
-Using all of S&P's available industry reports for Australian electricity network service providers from 2008 to 2011 inclusive, the Authority considers that it is appropriate to conclude that a median credit rating of A- is observed from the sample of 13 Australian electricity network service providers (Table 68).200 It must network service providers, Review of the weighted average cost of capital (WACC) parameters, p.
-379. Australian Energy Regulator, May 2009, Final Decision, Electricity transmission and distribution network service providers, Review of the weighted average cost of capital (WACC) parameters, p.
-368.
+This is in order to keep the sample as large as possible whilst avoiding double counting.197 The AER found it was unlikely for the majority of the subsidiaries in the sample to have been rated in such a way that their financial positions were ignored.198 - 134.
+Using all of S&P's available industry reports for Australian electricity network service providers from 2008 to 2011 inclusive, the Authority considers that it is appropriate to conclude that a median credit rating of A- is observed from the sample of 13 Australian electricity network service providers (Table 68).199 It must network service providers, Review of the weighted average cost of capital (WACC) parameters, p.
+379.

-197 Australian Energy Regulator, May 2009, Final Decision, Electricity transmission and distribution network service providers, Review of the weighted average cost of capital (WACC) parameters, p.
-109. 198 Australian Energy Regulator, May 2009, Final Decision, Electricity transmission and distribution
+196 Australian Energy Regulator, May 2009, Final Decision, Electricity transmission and distribution network service providers, Review of the weighted average cost of capital (WACC) parameters, p.
+109. 197 Australian Energy Regulator, May 2009, Final Decision, Electricity transmission and distribution